 Clarkston Community Center Gardens

-CCC’s Community Garden includes 28 plots where residents grow their own food.
+Our Community Garden includes 28 plots where residents grow their own food.
 Since January of 2012, volunteers have helped to plant and maintain a large plot specifically to provide fresh, local foods to Clarkston residents in need.
-When ready for harvest, the food is given to either Food Co-op members or Caring 4 Clarkston Food Pantry.
-Proceeds from these sales go directly into the Healthy Living Initiative budget to support the Pantry and Co-op.
+Volunteers are always needed to help take care of the Community garden, which is planted with fresh vegetables and herbs.